kloned/Virtual-Desktop-Grid-Switcher/Documentation/UserGuide/VirtualDesktopGridSwitcher_UserGuide.md

-﻿﻿﻿﻿﻿Virtual Desktop Grid Switcher User Guide
+﻿﻿﻿﻿﻿﻿Virtual Desktop Grid Switcher User Guide
 ========================================

 Virtual Desktop Grid Switcher allows you to switch and move the current active window between Windows 10 Virtual Desktops in a virtual grid layout using arrow keys.
 This is helpful if like me you use more than a few desktops.
 The default layout is a 3x3 grid of desktops.